arnabganguly/llap-hdinsight/HiveLLAP2.md

 >For code based editors explore VSCode HDInsight Package.

-1. On the Data
+1. On the Data Analytics Studio(DAS) , go to the *Database* blade on the left and click **CREATE DATABASE**.

+2. Create a database with name *restaurants*

+3.

-4. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.
+3. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture22.png)